Cognigy/Extensions/extensions/google-firebase/README.md

 ## Node: Set

-This nodes posts / creates a new database entry while it will return "success" when the execution was successful.
+This node posts/creates a new database entry while it returns "success" when the execution was successful.

 ## Node: Get